translate/pootle/docs/specs/api.rst

 Some ideas:

 * Ability to list public Pootle servers
-* Ability to dril into projects
+* Ability to drill into projects
 * Request a language
 * See list of files and completion like a catalog manager
 * Perform translations